Medric Boucher

-Medric Charles Francis Boucher (March 12, 1886 – March 12, 1974) was a Major League Baseball player in 1914.
+Medric Charles Francis Boucher (March 12, 1886 – March 12, 1974) was an American Major League Baseball player in 1914.
 He played for the Baltimore Terrapins and Pittsburgh Rebels of the Federal League.

 Boucher also played soccer in St. Louis during the winter break.
 In 1910, he was a right full back with St. Leo's of the St. Louis Soccer League.